imarenco/node-api/README.md

 * update -> put -> /user/:id -> return {};

 In all of the methods you can populate fields, and disable method set "unable": false.
 Also you can add middlewares set element in array "service", you must put the name file and method of the service, this file must be in "/service", you can see a example of this in "/service/auth".

+### How to use filters(list)
+In method "list" you can set diferents filters to sort or filter  the return documents.
+Two parameters of you can set through query are "page" and "limit" for paginating the results.
+Also you can filter the result put fields value through query, for example "/user?name=juan", in this example filter all the documents with only have name "juan", only can set fields are in the structure of the model.

 ### Tech

 Node-Api uses a number of open source projects to work properly: